zx80/flask-simple-auth/README.md

 ### Install

-Use `pip install flask-simple-auth` to install the module, or whatever other installation method.
+Use `pip install FlaskSimpleAuth` to install the module, or whatever other installation method.

 ### Features